SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Enough is enough within my 30 Days of this challenge, I have skipped several days.
 Not done proper coding, but I'm promising today that I will code 1 hour everyday from 8th April regularly, to keep my promise.

 **Link to work:** No Links to work today.

+### Day 31: April 8, 2017

+**Today's Progress**: Today as I promised started a new project named 'Programming Work Plan 2017'.
+Just designed header and navigation right now.

+**Thoughts:** As i promised myself to code an hour from today, I decided to make a new project till I not got any new one's in the road of codeschool and freecodecamp.
+I will complete it ASAP and update it, review it every month to see my progress.

+**Link to work:** You can find link here on codepen https://codepen.io/srrohitkandpal/pen/oZrJmO